Social media star Cameron Dallas arrested for allegedly punching man in the face

 "Unfortunately sometimes in life you find yourself in a situation where you have to protect yourself and the people you care about," he wrote on Twitter alongside his mugshot.
 "Have a safe and happy new year, 2019 is going to be an amazing one."

 Police were called to the Hyatt Residence Club Grand Aspen just after 5 a.m.
-Saturday and found a man "bleeding from injuries to his face," according to The Aspen Times.
+Saturday and found a man "bleeding from injuries to his face," according to the press release.
 The man told police that he had been assaulted.

 Dallas, who was a guest at the hotel, was charged with felony second-degree assault with intent to cause bodily injury.
-He was taken to the Pitkin County Jail and later released after posting a $5,000 bond, the paper reported.
+He was taken to the Pitkin County Jail and later released after posting a $5,000 bond.

 Dallas rose to fame for his Vine and YouTube videos.
 He is also the star of the Netflix series "Chasing Cameron," a behind-the-scenes show of his career as a social media star.